PIFSC-Protected-Species-Division/HI-Pelagic-FKWs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Developing a management area for Hawaiʻi pelagic false killer whales
+# Developing an assessment area for Hawaiʻi pelagic false killer whales

-This repository contains files referenced in [Oleson et al. (2023)](https://repository.library.noaa.gov/view/noaa/56119) that pertain to the development of a new management area for the Hawaiʻi pelagic stock of false killer whales.
+This repository contains files referenced in [Oleson et al. (2023)](https://repository.library.noaa.gov/view/noaa/56119) that pertain to the development of a new assessment area for the Hawaiʻi pelagic stock of false killer whales.
 The first files, located in the [data](https://github.com/PIFSC-Protected-Species-Division/HI-Pelagic-FKWs/tree/main/data) folder, summarize the available biological data for Hawaiʻi pelagic